rklancer/sproutcore-book/sproutcore book.md

-Sproutcore's designers observed that download and browser rendering times are decreasing at a steady rate while round-trip times to servers simply cannot, and therefore designed Sproutcore to render your apps's HTML using Javascript on the client; and in general they encourage you to move as much application logic to the client as possible.
+Sproutcore's designers observed that download and browser rendering times are decreasing at a steady rate while round-trip times to servers simply cannot, and therefore designed Sproutcore to render your apps's HTML using Javascript on the client.
+In general they encourage you to move as much application logic to the client as possible.
 Building an app this way may feel wrong at first.
 This book is here to help you grasp the thinking behind these decisions and thereby work with the grain of Sproutcore rather than against it.